-- 46. The explanation to Objective 6.2.2 recognises that there is a need for greater intensification within Christchurch's urban areas, and that this will reduce the need for further expansion of peripheral areas.
-It also recognises that while the majority of intensification will take place within Christchurch City rather than Selwyn or Waimakariri, the contribution of these areas to the overall growth pattern is important. - 47.
+- 49. The explanation to Objective 6.2.2 recognises that there is a need for greater intensification within Christchurch's urban areas, and that this will reduce the need for further expansion of peripheral areas.
+It also recognises that while the majority of intensification will take place within Christchurch City rather than Selwyn or Waimakariri, the contribution of these areas to the overall growth pattern is important. - 50.
 In light of this, development of greenfield land outside of that planned in the CRPS has a two-fold impact.
-It increases the amount of land for greenfield development, and as a proportion of the overall supply of housing then impacts on the ability to achieve intensification targets within Greater Christchurch.
-If greenfield development is significantly increased above levels anticipated, this will have a flow on effect of proportionally reducing the success of delivery of housing through intensification of existing brownfield areas. - 48.
-Other key features of Chapter 6 are: - (a) Identification of the existing urban area (along with a Projected Infrastructure Boundary (PIB), which I note has no accompanying policy associated with it); - (b) Greenfield Priority Areas (GPAs) adjacent to the Christchurch urban area and certain towns in the Selwyn and Waimakariri Districts: - (c) Policies to avoid urban development outside of identified locations; and - (d) Inclusion of Map A, which accompanies the policy provisions and clearly depicts the Greater Christchurch area and areas identified for urban development. - 49.
-Map A identifies the location and extent of urban development that will support recovery, rebuilding and planning for future growth and infrastructure delivery in Greater Christchurch.
-All land identified for urban development is located within the PIB, as this constitutes the area that the relevant local authorities and other infrastructure providers have agreed can be serviced with necessary and planned supporting urban infrastructure.21
+It increases the amount of land made available for greenfield development, and as a proportion of the overall supply of housing this then impacts on the ability to achieve intensification targets within Greater Christchurch.
+Significant increases in greenfield development above anticipated levels will have the flow-on effect of proportionally reducing the success of delivery of housing through intensification of existing brownfield areas.
+This would run counter to the intention of the RM Amendment Act and the NPS-UD, which both seek greater levels of intensification in existing urban areas.